HewlettPackard/OpenShift-on-SimpliVity/README.md

 *.apps                  A   10.15.156.9
 ```

-The load balancers (lb1 and lb2 in this example) are configured to forward port 80 and port 443 to all the worker nodes.
-Strictly speaking the load balancers should only have to forward port 80 and 443 to the worker nodes which are hosting an OpenShift router replica but the solution configures all worker nodes in case a router replica is relocated.
+The load balancers (lb1 and lb2 in this example) are configured to forward port 80 and port 443 to all the worker nodes in the OCP cluster.
+Strictly speaking, the load balancers should only have to forward port 80 and 443 to the worker nodes which are hosting an OpenShift router replica but the solution configures all worker nodes in case a router replica is relocated.

-Whenever Sally accesses <http://myapp.hpe.cloudra.local> or <https://myapp.hpe.cloudra.local>, the packets are forwarded to one of the worker nodes hosting a router replica.
+Whenever user Sally accesses <http://myapp.hpe.cloudra.local> or <https://myapp.hpe.cloudra.local>, the packets are forwarded to one of the worker nodes hosting a router replica.

-For the router replica to direct the packets to the correct application running inside the cluster (ie somewhere in the pool of worker nodes) an external route must be created.
+For the router replica to direct the packets to the correct application running inside the cluster (i.e. somewhere in the pool of worker nodes) an external route must be created.

-**Note**: The following will walk you through the process of creating a simple application and exposing it on the frontend network so that external users can access it.
-This does not replace the OpenShift documentation.
+**Note**: The following example will walk you through the process of creating a simple application and exposing it on the frontend network so that external users can access it.
+This is not meant to replace the official OpenShift documentation.

 ## Create a simple application

-There are many different ways you can use to create an application but this is not the purpose of this document to explain how applications can be deployed.
-In this example we use the CLI to deploy NGINX.
-The code snippet below should help the absolute beginners.
+There are many different ways you can create and deploy an application.
+That subject is outside the scope of this document.
+In this example we use the OpenShift CLI `oc` to deploy the NGINX application.
+The code snippet below should help absolute beginners getting started with deploying applications on OpenShift.
 Note that you need to authenticate yourself with the cluster first and provide credentials.
-You can use the `kubeadmin` user if you did not delete it or an account with enough privileges.
+You can use the `kubeadmin` user if you did not delete it or an account with sufficient privileges.

 ```bash
 $ oc login